Hayao0819/Kamisato/README.md

-# Ayaka
+# Kamisato

-Ayaka is a tool for managing your pacman repository.
+Kamisato is a set of tools for managing your pacman repository.

-It allows you to create a repository from a set of PKGBUILD, update it with new packages, and sign it with your GPG key.
+Ayaka allows you to create a repository from a set of PKGBUILD, update it with new packages, and sign it with your GPG key.

 ## Features